 - Choose your curtain rod material or finish

 - Pick the perfect color: Match or contrast?

 - Add the finishing touches: Finials and tiebacks

 How to Install Extra-Long Curtain Rods

 The process for installing an extra-long curtain rod is the same as installing a standard-length rod.
-However, pay attention to your measurements to ensure your rod has proper support.
+However, pay attention to your measurements to ensure your drapery rod isn’t sagging in the middle.

-Extra-long curtain rods require additional bracket support due to the combined size and weight of the rod and the weight of the curtains.
-We strongly advise adding a center support bracket every 30 inches across your rod, such as this no-drill, damage-free option from Kwik-Hang:
+Super long curtain rods require extra support due to the combined size and weight of the curtains and the weight of the rod.
+Therefore, we strongly advise adding a center support bracket every 30 inches across your rod, such as this no-drill, damage-free option from Kwik-Hang:

 Here are a few tips for reinforcing extra-long curtain rods:

-- Use heavy-duty material for your curtain rod, especially if you’re hanging multiple panels or drapes.
+- Use heavy-duty rods and strong mounting hardware, especially if you’re hanging multiple panels or drapes.